Twitter 'Likes' Hider

 = TL;DR =

-While you can block, mute and mute retweets, on occasion Twitter will show you what someone you follow 'likes', and there is no way to mute it.
-This extension will hide those 'like' tweets, and let you toggle them on and off.
+While you can block, mute and mute retweets, on occasion Twitter will show you what someone you follow 'likes' or who they 'follow', and there is no way to mute it.
+This extension will hide those tweets, and lets you toggle them on and off.

 = Intro =